mr-mukherjee03/multi-agentic-travel-planner/README.md

 * Python 3.9+
 * A Google Gemini API Key
-* A MapTiler API Key
+* A Google Maps API Key & a map ID

 ### 2. Installation